Russell-Pollari/stripe2qbo/README.md

 Here's a rough roadmap of what's on the way to make this generally useful:

--   [ ] Ensure correct exchange rate on all transactions, confirm with tests
 -   [ ] Show previously synced transactions on login
 -   [ ] Show details of a synced transaction (e.g. Customer, Invoice, Products, Stripe fee)
--   [ ] Refactor sync.py and transforms.py function into class
 -   [ ] Deploy with automated pipeline
 -   [ ] Test with multiple QBO accounts -> tax enabled and not | multicurrency enabled and not | different regions (US vs. not)
 -   [ ] Test with multiple Stripe accounts -> different currencies